ABaradar/CtlBreeze/README.md

 You can of course adapt these values to enable CephFS CSI (`ceph-csi/ceph-csi-cephfs` chart), or tweak pools, secrets, and scaling parameters as needed.

-## Optional repo manger: sonatype nexus
+## Optional repository manager: Sonatype Nexus Repository

 - [Nexus Setup & Terraform](nexus/README.md)